-Please keep in mind that these inputs are designed for 3V to 20V operation.
-If you require to connect a voltage above 20V to these terminals, you should connect a resistor in series with the input, as shown below.
+Please keep in mind that these inputs are designed for operation from 5v to 24v.
+If you require to connect a voltage above 25V and below 40V to these terminals, you should connect a 1K resistor in series with the input, as shown below.